ARGO SARONIC SELF-GUIDED

 See Day 1 Logistics tab for how to reach the start point of the Argo Saronic self-guided tour.

-There are two ways to reach the coastal town of Epidavros and both take you biking along the sea coast with stunning views of the Aegean Sea.
+There are two ways to cycle to the coastal town of Epidavros and both take you biking along the sea coast with stunning views of the Aegean Sea.
 Cycling the north to south route via a land transfer to the Corinth Canal is 55 km, 34 miles.
 Starting at Agio Theodoro involves more mileage but 15 km extra mileage, but it is mostly flat.
 70 km, 43 miles, or even starting from the Corinth Canal .
-Cycling the south to north route via a sea transfer to Poros is less mileage but the transfer lasts longer so you don’t get an early start.
+When you cycle the south to north route via a sea transfer to Poros is less mileage but the transfer lasts longer so you don’t get an early start.
 35 km, 22 miles

 Day 2: Nafplio